Updated: May 22

 The virus that causes COVID-19 is infecting people and spreading easily from person-to-person.
-Cases have been detected in most countries worldwide and community spread is being detected in a growing number of countries.
-On March 11, the COVID-19 outbreak was characterized as a pandemic by the WHO.
+Cases have been detected in almost all of the countries worldwide and community spread is being detected in a growing number of countries.

 Situation in Washington State

 Gov. Jay Inslee issued a Stay Home — Stay Healthy order which remain until the end of May.

 Washington State Department of Health: 1-800-525-0127

 If you are having a medical emergency, Dial 9-1-1

 Washington State Department of Health Updates:

 King County Public Health Updates:

 Coronavirus Pandemic Guide (King County):

 Public Health Insider: